rafiu007/quay_setup/README.md

 2. move into the cluster using oc project <name>

-3. Create the redhat-pull secret using the below command
+3. Create the redhat-pull secret using the below command.Replace config1.json with your own json.

 ```oc create secret generic redhat-pull-secret --from-file=".dockerconfigjson=config1.json" --type='kubernetes.io/dockerconfigjson'```